GreanTech/easyiddemo/README.md

-# Welcome to the easyID-meets-ASP.NET-site demo repository
+# Welcome to the Criipto-Verify-meets-ASP.NET-site demo repository

 *If you need to Know Your Customer - then look no further!
-`easyID` will provide you with the information you need about your end users*
+`Criipto Verify` will provide you with the information you need about your end users*

 To make this happen on your own website(s), you'll need 2 things:
-- An `easyID` account (you can sign up for a free test account on [grean.com](https://www.grean.com))
+- A `Criipto Verify` account (you can sign up for a free test account on [criipto.com](https://www.criipto.com))
 - A bit of legwork on your website

 You can use the guide below, and the contents of this repository, as a step-by-step guide to providing your website with the real-life identity of your end users.